Discordi0/Practice/THM/Crack the hash.md

 #### A:

+This one was more tricky, it looked like MD5 and i tried
 ## Level 2

 This task increases the difficulty.
 All of the answers will be in the classic [rock you](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) password list.